 GLOBAL MARKETS-Shares shudder at potential Ukraine conflict

-LONDON/SYDNEY, Jan 24 (Reuters) - Shares across the world fell on Monday as the prospect of a Russian attack on Ukraine quashed demand for riskier assets, bolstering the dollar, buoying oil and bruising bitcoin.
+LONDON, Jan 24 (Reuters) - Global equity markets skidded on Monday as the prospect of a Russian attack on Ukraine quashed demand for riskier assets such as bitcoin, and bolstered the dollar and oil.

+NATO said on Monday it was putting forces on standby and reinforcing eastern Europe with more ships and fighter jets in response to Russia's military build-up at Ukraine's borders.

-The U.S. State Department said on Sunday it was ordering diplomats' family members to leave Ukraine in one of the clearest signs yet that American officials are bracing for an aggressive Russian move in the region.
+The move added to a flurry of signals that the West is bracing for an aggressive Russian move against Ukraine, though Moscow denied any plan to invade.

-Tech stocks .SX8P led losses, falling 2.3% to their lowest since October after Wall Street was pummelled last week by prospects of rising interest rates.
+Among the casualties were tech stocks .SX8P, which fell 4% to their lowest since July.
+The sector had already been on the back foot after Wall Street was pummelled last week by prospects of rising interest rates.

+Travel and leisure shares .SXTP were down 4.5%, set for their worst day since late November.

+Wall Street looked set to open in the red.
+S&P 500 futures ESc1 and Nasdaq futures NQc1 both turned negative in London trading, and were last down about 0.4%.

-Analysts noted a reluctance among investors to pile back into equities rarely seen in the post-2008 era of ultra-low interest rates and central bank-boosted liquidity.
+Analysts noted a reluctance among investors to pile back into equities that has rarely been seen in the post-2008 era of ultra-low interest rates and central bank-boosted liquidity.

 "Ukraine at the moment is really front of mind," said Michael Hewson, chief market analyst at CMC Markets.
 "Over the last 12 years, buy-the-dip is the mentality for investors generally.
 This the first time in the last 12 years, I've felt, that's not the default position to be in."

-Oil prices rose again, having climbed for five weeks in a row to a seven-year peak on expectations demand will stay strong and supplies limited.
+As investors pulled money from stocks, oil prices rose again, having climbed for five weeks to a seven-year peak on expectations demand will stay strong and supplies limited.
 O/R

-Bitcoin BTC=BTSP fell as much as 5% in Monday trade to $34,551, not far from a six-month low of $34,000 hit on Saturday.
-The cryptocurrency has lost almost half of its value since hitting an all-time high of $69,000 in November.
+Other riskier assets suffered.
+Bitcoin BTC=BTSP tumbled almost 9% on Monday to its lowest in six months.
+The cryptocurrency has lost more than half of its value since hitting an all-time high of $69,000 in November.

+Smaller cryptocurrencies, which tend to move in tandem with bitcoin, also slumped.
+Second-largest token ether ETH=BTSP fell 13% to its lowest since July 27.

 FED NERVES